 The National Final Rodeo is a premier championship event that is organized by the Professional Rodeo Cowboys Association and Women’s Professional Rodeo Association, and It takes place in the United States.
 This is an event that allows the top 15 money-winners of PRCA to showcase their talents as they compete for the world title.

 The National Finals Rodeo is an event that occurs annually on the first week of December.
-This is an event that has been taking place since 1985 at the Thomas and Mack Center.
-The NFR is always aired live on CBS Sports Network, and it reaches more than 55 million households.
-The Wrangler NFR has been kept in Las Vegas since the contract that was signed in 2015 with the Las Vegas event, and the contact will be terminated in 2024.
+This is an event that has been taking place since 1985 at the Globe Life Field.
+The NFR is always aired live on The Cowboy Channel+, and it reaches more than 55 million households.
+The Wrangler NFR has been kept in Texas since the contract that was signed in 2015 with the Arlington, Texas event, and the contact will be terminated in 2024.

 Who is eligible to compete in NFR?